Naomi Osaka comes back, beats Azarenka for 2nd US Open title - WHIZ News

 In response to another wayward forehand against Victoria Azarenka seconds later, Osaka chucked her racket.
 It spun a bit and rattled against the court.

-“For me, I just thought it would be very embarrassing to lose this in an under an hour,” said Osaka, who laid down on her back on court after winning.
+“For me, I just thought,” said Osaka, who trailed by a set and a break, “it would be very embarrassing to lose this in an under an hour.”

-This, then, is what she told herself when things looked bleakest: “I just have to try as hard as I can and stop having a really bad attitude.”
+This, then, is what she told herself with a white towel draped over her head at a changeover when things looked bleakest: “I just have to try as hard as I can and stop having a really bad attitude.”

 It worked.
 A quarter-century had passed since a woman who lost the first set of a U.S. Open final wound up winning: In 1994, Arantxa Sanchez Vicario did it against Steffi Graf.

-But Osaka regained control, then covered her face when the final was over.
+Osaka regained control, then laid down on the court when the final was over.

-“I actually don’t want to play you in more finals,” a smiling Osaka told Azarenka afterward.
-“I didn’t enjoy that.”

-Osaka, a 22-year-old born in Japan and now based in the United States, added to her trophies from the 2018 U.S. Open — earned with a brilliant performance in a memorably chaotic final against Serena Williams — and 2019 Australian Open.

 The 23,000-plus seats in the main arena at Flushing Meadows were not entirely unclaimed, just mostly so — while fans were not allowed to attend because of the coronavirus pandemic, dozens of people who worked at the tournament attended — and the cavernous place was not entirely silent, just mostly so.
 One of the lucky few in the house: Osaka’s boyfriend, rapper YBN Cordae.